- 1 The Best Drones For $300 Or Less

 - Doesn’t come with a lot of the accessories (you have to purchase FPV goggles and Flight maps separately)

 9. UPAIR One PLus Quadcopter Drone – Multiple Flight Modes

 The coolest feature of this drone is that it allows for multiple different flight options.
 If you’re a beginner, you can use the headless mode and pair it with the one-touch take-off and return systems, so you won’t lose your drone.

 If you’re out for a walk and just want to explore and get some perspective, then you can put it into Follow Me mode and have it track your position and fly along with you.
 It also has a hover option that will let you take some images.

 - 2.7K FHD Camera and a high resolution 16MP camera with 120-degree FOV and fine capture features

-- Dynamic camera pitch angle adjustment from -90 to 10 degrees through remote control while drone is in flight
+- Dynamic camera pitch angle adjustment from -90 to 10 degrees through remote control while the drone is in flight

 - Two-axis high-precision gimbal for camera stability

 - Precise GPS Positioning to control altitude and prevent loss

 - 18-minute fly time, with a 60 – 90 minute charge time